 Several conclusions may be offered.
-First, a relatively rapid process of the emergence and growth of cities in the Afroeurasian world-system was observed in the second half of the fourth millennium and especially in the first half of the third millennium BCE.
+First, a relatively rapid process of the emergence and growth of cities in the Afroeurasian world-system was observed in the second half of the 4th millennium and especially in the first half of the 3rd millennium BCE.
 In the same period we observe the rise of the first states (early or archaic) in Mesopotamia, Egypt, in the Minoan civilization on Crete, in Phoenicia, and Harappa, Mohenjo-daro and other cities of ancient Indus Valley Civilization.
 However, urbanization was not uniformly dominant in the process of state formation.
 For example, in Egypt its influence was less obvious while the process of political centralization had started earlier than in Mesopotamia due to the unique environment of the Nile valley.

-Second, by the first millennium BCE the urbanization slowed down.
+Second, by the 1st millennium BCE the urbanization slowed down.
 During this period we observe a growing political integration among the Afroeurasian world-system core societies, which was a consequence of rather complex military-political and other interactions.
 As a result one could observe that an increasing political complexity of cities and small polities gave way to large early and developed states (Grinin 2008, 2011, 2012).
-In Fig. 3 we can observe the dramatic rise of this new type of states starting from the late third millennium BCE.
-This rise of states and the emergence of the first empires generated the upswings and downswings of the cycles of political hegemony after the third millennium BCE (Frank and Gills 1993; see also Chase-Dunn et al. 2010; Grinin, Ilyin, and Andreev 2016).
-In the late third and second millennia BCE, in Mesopotamia one could observe the succession of the Akkadian Empire, the third Dynasty of Ur Kingdom and Old Babylonian Kingdom followed by the Assyrian Kingdom.
-In the second half of the second millennium BCE, a vigorous hegemonic struggle occurred between Assyria, New Kingdom of Egypt, Mitanni and the Hittite Kingdom.
-Some of these powers would unite against others (in Fig. 3 the period of oscillations in the second millennium BCE correlates with the period of the struggle for political hegemony [about various theories of cycles of political hegemony see e.g., Modelski and Thompson 1996; Thompson 1988]).
+In Fig. 3 one can observe the dramatic rise of this new type of states starting from the late 3rd millennium BCE.
+This rise of states and the emergence of the first empires generated the upswings and downswings of the cycles of political hegemony after the 3rd millennium BCE (Frank and Gills 1993; see also Chase-Dunn et al. 2010; Grinin, Ilyin, and Andreev 2016).
+In the late 3rd and 2nd millennia BCE, in Mesopotamia one could observe the succession of the Akkadian Empire, the third Dynasty of Ur Kingdom and Old Babylonian Kingdom followed by the Assyrian Kingdom.
+In the second half of the 2nd millennium BCE, a vigorous hegemonic struggle occurred between Assyria, New Kingdom of Egypt, Mitanni and the Hittite Kingdom.
+Some of these powers would unite against others (in Fig. 3 the period of oscillations in the 2nd millennium BCE correlates with the period of the struggle for political hegemony [about various theories of cycles of political hegemony see e.g., Modelski and Thompson 1996; Thompson 1988]).

-Thus, a rapid urbanization in the fourth and third millennia BCE contributed to the emergence of new political structures (early states and their analogues)5.
-However, the transition to maturing political forms required no further increase in urbanization; thus, although the political integration in the third and second millennia proceeded rather actively, one observes no transition of urbanization to a new attractor.
-Yet, in the second half of the second millennium we observe a certain rise that is accounted for by Egypt, where urbanization, unlike in Mesopotamia, actually followed the political process.
+Thus, a rapid urbanization in the 4th and 3rd millennia BCE contributed to the emergence of new political structures (early states and their analogues).
+However, the transition to maturing political forms required no further increase in urbanization; thus, although the political integration in the 3rd and 2nd millennia proceeded rather actively, one observes no transition of urbanization to a new attractor.
+Yet, in the second, half of the 2nd millennium one can observe a certain rise that is accounted for by Egypt, where urbanization, unlike in Mesopotamia, actually followed the political process.

 The slowdown of urbanization was also caused by the uncompleted Agrarian revolution in Europe.
 It could complete through the diffusion of plow non-irrigation agriculture based on the use of cultivation tools with iron parts as well as iron axe and other iron tools (for more details see Korotayev and Grinin 2006, 2013; Grinin and Korotayev 2009a, 2009b, 2013a).
 The diffusion of iron, together with population growth in Europe and other parts of the Afroeurasian world-system, brought a new increase both of urbanization and of state-formation (first, of the early states, and later - of the developed ones).
-As a result, in the second half of the first century BCE and in the first century CE we can also find a belt of expanding empires and new civilizations.
+As a